Ciszewsky/PAS_RestApi_Library/README.md

 The project contains the obligatory tasks (Rest, security with JWT)

 > ## WARNING
-> - The project was created in order to learn Java EE
+> - The project was created in order to learn Java EE.
+M
 >  - repositories were required, we didn't connect to the database, so JPA was not needed.
-> - many things could be done better e.g. validation, dto, hateoas :)
+> - many things could be (SHOULD BE) done better e.g. validation, dto, hateoas, no transactional :)
->
+> -

 Simple security with JWT: